Max Bense: Mathematics in art and language

-Already in his first publication, "Raum und Ich" ("Space and Ego"; 1934), Bense combined theoretical philosophy with mathematics, semiotics, and aesthetics; this remained his thematic emphasis.
+Already in his first publication, Raum und Ich (1934), Bense combined theoretical philosophy with mathematics, semiotics, and aesthetics; this remained his thematic emphasis.
 For the first time, he phrased a rational aesthetics, which defines the components of language – words, syllables, phonemes – as a statistical language repertoire, and which opposes literature that is based upon meaning.
 Conversely, Bense studied the concept of style, which he applied to mathematics – following Gottfried Wilhelm Leibniz' Mathesis Universalis –, designing a universal markup language.
-"Die Mathematik in der Kunst" ("Mathematics in Art"; 1949) was his starting point for investigating mathematical principles of form in the history of art.
+Die Mathematik in der Kunst (1949) was his starting point for investigating mathematical principles of form in the history of art.
 From this, Bense developed a perspective to see the mathematical spirit in works of literary art, especially in metrics and rhythm.
 Bense's thoughts assumed the correlation of a mathematical and linguistic consciousness, which have a common origin and have grown into complementary modes of thought.
 He considered the atomistic structures of the linguistic modes to be equivalent.
 By using non-interpretable basic elements (characters) and rules or operators, these forms give meaning, impart information and make stylistically formed language possible.
 He considered the aesthetic and the semantic information to be generally separated and not to be defined until they are used.
 This was the first German integration of Ludwig Wittgenstein's work into the field of aesthetics.

 Some of Bense's knowledge is based on the investigations of the American mathematician George David Birkhoff.
-Thus some termini like "redundancy" and "entropy" have to be equated with "Ordnungsmaß" and "Materialverbrauch" (consumption of material) from Birkhoff's aesthetics research.
+Thus some termini like "redundancy" and "entropy" have to be equated with Ordnungsmaß and Materialverbrauch (consumption of material) from Birkhoff's aesthetics research.